intel/neural-compressor/neural_compressor/pruner/README.md

 ### Regularization

 Regularization is a technique that discourages learning a more complex model and therefore performs variable-selection.
-In the image below, some weights are pushed to be as small as possible and the connections are thus sparsified. **Group-lasso** method is used in Intel Neural Compressor.
+In the image below, some weights are pushed to be as small as possible and the connections are thus pruned. **Group-lasso** method is used in Intel Neural Compressor.

 - Group Lasso

-  The main idea of Group Lasso is to construct an objective function that penalizes the L2 parametrization of the grouped variables, determines the coefficients of some groups of variables to be zero, and obtains a refined model by feature filtering.
+  The main ideas of Group Lasso are to construct an objective function that penalizes the L2 parameterization of the grouped variables, determines the coefficients of some groups of variables to be zero, and obtains a refined model by feature filtering.

 <div align=center>
 <a target="_blank" href="../../docs/source/_static/imgs/pruning/Regularization.JPG">